-ROSS A. LITTLE

-California Office of Noise Control State Department of Health Services 2151 Berkeley Way, Room 514 Berkeley, California (415) 540-2657
+Contact: ROSS A. LITTLE California Office of Noise Control Department of Health Services 2151 Berkeley Way, Room 514 Berkeley, California 94704 (415) 540-2657

-COLORADO SPRINGS, COLORADO (Population: 300,000+)
+COLORADO SPRINGS, COLORADO

-Department: Safety Office

-1978: \$55,182 Budget:

-Citations: 650/Year

-Approximately Fines: \$14,000/Year
+Population: 300,000 +

+Year Program Began: 1971 Department: Safety Office Budget: \$55,182 \$81.067 Noise Staff: 5 Citations : 650/Yea ar Flnes : Approximately \$14,000/Year
-The officer must be able to ascertain that the vehicle is loud and has either a modified or defective exhaust system.

-Any streets within city limits (all speed zones of 35 mph or less).
+- Ordinance: 1.
+The officer must be able to ascertain that the vehicle is loud and has either a modified or defective exhaust system. - Any streets within city limits (all speed zones of 35 mph or less).
 Motorcycles and Automobiles: 80 dB @ 25 feet (+3 dB tolerance).

 Measurement Procedure: One-man teams used with microphone attached to external mast on prominently marked noise control vehicle.
-Vehicle parked 90° from traffic flow direction, 25 feet from line of travel.
+Vehicle parked 90° from direction of traffic flow, 25 feet from line of travel.

-Compliance Procedures: Violator must post \$25 bond within one week of the violation date.
+Compliance Procedure: Violator must post \$25 bond within one week of the violation date.
 Corrective action must be taken within 14 days.
-Correction results in reduced time.
+Correction results in reduced fine.

 Compliance Test: If violator wishes to have his fine reduced, he must pass compliance test (based upon ISO R362).
 Vehicle approaches starting line of test area at 5-10 mph in first or low gear.
-Upon reaching starting line, accelerate at wide open throttle for 50 feet.
+Upon reaching starting line, vehicle is accelerated at full throttle for 50 feet.
 Motorcycles and autos must produce no more than 80 dB at 25 feet.